M. Lee Pelton

 In January 2024, he co-curated with Peggy Fogelman, Norman Jean Calderwood Executive Director of the Isabella Stewart Gardner Museum, Steve McQueen’s Lynching Tree exhibition at the Gardner.

-He has been awarded three honorary degrees.
+He has been awarded three honorary degrees, one from Wichita State University (2017).

 • Harvard University, Harvard Medal, 2024